Emotion: Basic emotions theory

-Multi-dimensional analysis
+Multi-dimensional analysis theory

 Psychologists have used methods such as factor analysis to attempt to map emotion-related responses onto a more limited number of dimensions.
 Such methods attempt to boil emotions down to underlying dimensions that capture the similarities and differences between experiences.
 Often, the first two dimensions uncovered by factor analysis are valence (how negative or positive the experience feels) and arousal (how energized or enervated the experience feels).
 These two dimensions can be depicted on a 2D coordinate map.
 This two-dimensional map has been theorized to capture one important component of emotion called core affect.
 Core affect is not theorized to be the only component to emotion, but to give the emotion its hedonic and felt energy.

-Using statistical methods to analyze emotional states elicited by short videos, Cowen and Keltner identified 27 varieties of emotional experience: admiration, adoration, aesthetic appreciation, amusement, anger, anxiety, awe, awkwardness, boredom, calmness, confusion, craving, disgust, empathic pain, entrancement, excitement, fear, horror, interest, joy, nostalgia, relief, romance, sadness, satisfaction, sexual desire and surprise.
+Using statistical methods to analyze emotional states elicited by short videos, Cowen and Keltner identified 27 varieties of emotional experience: admiration, adoration, aesthetic appreciation, amusement, anger, anxiety, awe, awkwardness, boredom, calmness, confusion, craving, disgust, empathic pain, entrancement, excitement, fear, horror, interest, joy, nostalgia, relief, romance, sadness, satisfaction, sexual desire, and surprise.